-A warm welcome to Year 1 from Mrs. Cooke and Mrs. Kirkpatrick!
+A warm welcome to Year 1 from Miss Finan and Mrs Broadbent.

 In Year 1, our aim is to ensure that the children experience a smooth transition from the Foundation Stage to Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had in Reception.
 Learning through play will continue to be an important part of the school day, and the children will gradually be eased into more formal learning as the year goes on so that they remain motivated, enthused and eager learners.

 Please do not hesitate to come and see us either before or after school if you have any questions or queries.
 Before school we would ask that you come in before 8.40, as we need to ensure we welcome the children on time and with our full attention.

 If you wish to contact us, please either telephone the office or you can also email us at

 email@example.com.
 Please be aware that teachers may not be able to respond to emails immediately and all matters that need handling promptly should be directed to the office, or by speaking to us before or after school.

 We hope that your child has a happy and fun year in Year 1 – we look forward to seeing them shine every day 😊

 Class teachers: Miss Finan